 Laurie has always pushed the mantra of “maximum practice time” in his swim school.
-Over the past 45 years Laurie has operated his swim schools in various locations with a variety of different teaching environments.
+Over the past 45 years, Laurie has operated his swim schools in various locations.
+As well as with a variety of different teaching environments.
 Swim school owners and operators are constantly chasing that illusive ideal teaching environment.
-Specifically designed teaching pools naturally lend themselves to maximum practice time and allow for ideal teaching environments especially for teaching babies or timid beginners.
-However in the absence of that specifically designed environment swim schools certainly can utilise the assistance of pool equipment to assist in the delivery of quality lessons.
+Specifically designed teaching pools naturally lend themselves to maximum practice time.
+They also allow for ideal teaching environments, especially for teaching babies or timid beginners.
+However, in the absence of that specifically designed environment, swim schools certainly can utilise the assistance of pool equipment to assist in the delivery of quality lessons.

 Floating mats are another great tool especially in baby and learn to swim classes.
-For baby classes large rubber floating mats can be used for back floating, balance, crawling, climbing, entry and exit swimming skills.
-In learn to swim lessons teachers can also generate maximum practice time by using mats to assist with a variety of back floating and kicking skills.
-Again, these mats should always be used under strict supervision.
+For baby classes, large rubber floating mats care ideal for back floating, balance, crawling, climbing, entry and exit swimming skills.
+In learn to swim lessons teachers can also generate maximum practice time by using mats.
+This can be to assist with a variety of back floating and kicking skills.
+Again, these mats should always be in use under strict supervision.
 It is very easy for children of all ages to become trapped under floating mats.
-Furthermore leaving these mats around on the pool deck can become a major slipping hazard, especially once the mat is wet.
-For this reason this type of equipment should be securely removed and stored when not in use.
+Furthermore, when you leave these mats around on the pool deck, it can become a major slipping hazard.
+Especially when the mat is wet.
+For this reason, you should remove and store this type of equipment when not in use.